rusili/AC-Android/lessons/control-structures/README.md

 }
 ```

-Is the same as the following if else statment:
+Is the same as the following if else statement:

 ```java
 int input = 5;